What is an RV Macerator Pump? Ultimate Guide

 Who needs to use an RV macerator pump?

-The best reason to use one is because you are in an area that doesn't have sewer hookups.
+The best reason to use one is because you want to break down hard or tough waste that you know is in your system.
 I personally would not use a macerator pump to dispose of human waste on a regular basis.
 You want the consistency of the material going into the tank to be as close to water as possible.
 If you add items like food or toilet paper, it will plug up your macerator pump eventually and there is no way to clean it out short of replacing it.

 How do they actually work?